Charif Shanahan: Career

-His work has been anthologized in Poetry Is Not a Luxury: Poems for All Seasons (Simon & Schuster, 2025; ed.
-Anonymous), African American Poetry: 250 Years of Struggle & Song (Library of America, 2020; ed.
-Kevin Young), Furious Flower: Seeding the Future of African American Poetry (Northwestern University Press, 2019; eds.
+Shanahan's poems are anthologized in Poetry Is Not a Luxury: Poems for All Seasons (Simon & Schuster, 2025; ed.
+Anonymous), Essential Queer Voices of U.S. Poetry (Green Linden Press, 2024; ed.
+Christopher Nelson), African American Poetry: 250 Years of Struggle & Song (Library of America, 2020; ed.
+Kevin Young), Furious Flower: Seeding the Future of African American Poetry (Northwestern UP, 2019; eds.
 Lauren K. Alleyne, Joanne V. Gabbin), and American Journal: Fifty Poems for Our Time (Graywolf Press, 2018; ed.
 Tracy K. Smith).

-Shanahan is currently an Assistant Professor of English and Creative Writing at Northwestern University, where he teaches in the undergraduate and Litowitz MFA+MA programs.
+Currently, he is an Assistant Professor at Northwestern University, where he teaches in the undergraduate and Litowitz MFA+MA creative writing programs.
 Previously, he taught at Stanford University, where he held both a Wallace Stegner Fellowship in Poetry and Jones Lectureship in Poetry.
+Shanahan has also taught in the MFA Programs at California College of the Arts and University of California, Irvine.

-As a translator, he works primarily from Italian.
-His translations of Italian-language poets Gëzim Hajdari and Donata Berra have been published in Circumference, A Public Space, and RHINO Poetry.
+His translations from Italian of Gëzim Hajdari and Donata Berra have been published in Circumference, A Public Space, and RHINO Poetry.

 From December 2022 through July 2023, Shanahan served as Guest Editor of Poetry magazine.

+In 2026, Shanahan served as one of twelve monthly Guest Editors for the Poem-a-Day program at the Academy of American Poets.